Residents may bring vehicles to TAMU-CC.

 There are 4 routes that come to campus: 5, 37, 60, and 63.

 Route 63 is very popular because it takes riders from the University to La Palmera Mall, Moore Plaza (HEB, Target, restaurants and many other stores), down Ennis Joslin and back to the campuses.
-Route 63 operates year-round and is only closed on certain holidays.
+Route 63 operates year-round and is only closed on certain holidays and Sundays.
 This route stops at the Southside Transfer Station, where riders can catch buses to other parts of the area.
-Please see the full schedule for operating times as it varies on weekdays and weekends.
+Please see the full schedule for operating times.

 Route 60 transports riders between the Island and Momentum campuses Mon-Thu from 7:30am to 7:30pm and Fri 7:30am to 6:00pm.
 It only operates during the Fall and Spring semesters.
 During the summer, riders can take route 63 between the Island and Momentum campuses.